Gabelbombe/paper-chaosengineering/README.md

  4. After each experiment, log your the actual measured impact.
 Get this into [Confluence](https://www.atlassian.com/software/confluence), a [Runbook](https://en.wikipedia.org/wiki/Runbook) and any other tool you tend to use for knowledge transfers.

- 4. For evert flaw uncovered compile a counter-measure list.
+ 4. For every flaw uncovered compile a counter-measure list.
 Don't worry about immediate implementation for fixes, we are compiling a log at this point!
 Add any follow-up items to your issue tracker.

 Rinse and repeat, we should be running our experiments on a regular basis (I recommend quarterly at the minimum) to detect regressions as well as newly surfaced issues.
 Don't forget to bring your spreadsheet. :wink: